turbot/steampipe-plugin-github/docs/tables/github_search_label.md

 **Important Notes**
 - You must always include at least one search term and repository ID when searching source code in the where or join clause using the `query` and `repository_id` columns respectively.

-To query this table using a [fine-grained access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token), the following permissions are required:
+If using a [fine-grained access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token), no permissions are required.
-  - Repository permissions:
-    - Metadata (Read-only): Required to access general repository metadata.

 ## Examples